Navigation: ENTERING AND MAINTAINING TRANSACTIONS >

 That is basically like Monthly, except you have to specify two days in every month on which the transaction occurs, the first in the fields on the left, and the second in the fields on the right (after the word "AND").
 The setting Twice Monthly assumes that those transactions occur every month.
 (This means that the control that is present for Monthly recurrences, for "Every ___ Months", isn't present, so for instance you can't have a twice-monthly transaction that only occurs every 2 or every 3 months.)

 The Start Date is the first date on or after which this window will calculate a next recurrence date.
-(That next date will also always be calculated to be on or after today's date.)
+You are allowed to specify a Start Date in the past, which you might do if you have missed entering some recurring transactions that already happened.

 For the Ending Date, you have three options: "Never", or after some entered number of recurrences, or on or before a given date.
 If you specify after a number of occurrences, however, when you later click the Calculate First button, it actually calculates the last recurrence date based on all of your other criteria, fills in the actual ending date, and changes the radio button indicating the style of ending date to select the 3rd radio button.
 That saves the program from continually having to calculate this in the future, every time this transaction is used.